ripsawridge/site/site/contents/_cma/2006/shorts.md

 They were very short, looked like 20 meter high routes.
 Soon I broke out of the trees into open slopes of the upper valley.
 Admiring the peaks on both sides, I came to three farm buildings, closed up tight for the winter.
-Another 30 minutes of climbing brought me to the Gröbner Hals, where a stunning view of the Karwendel mountains awaited me.
+Another 30 minutes of climbing brought me to the GrÃ¶bner Hals, where a stunning view of the Karwendel mountains awaited me.
 They have no glaciers, but especially in the area around the Eng valley, they are tortured, black and dramatic.
 I wish I brought my camera!
 The mountains were extremely quiet all around, and the blue sky and warm sun were restorative.